CLAS Strategic Plan

 Chair: Katharine Capshaw, Professor of English

-Dean’s Office Liaison: Christine Buckley, Director of Communications
+Dean’s Office Liaisons: Christine Buckley, Director of Communications

 Data Collection Committee

 Chair: Amy Gorin, Professor of Psychological Sciences and Director of InCHIP

 Chair: Samuel Martinez, Professor of Anthropology and Director of El Instituto

 Dean’s Office Liaisons: Cathy Schlund-Vials, Associate Dean; Lisa Park Boush, Associate Dean

 Chair: Jon Gajewski, Associate Professor and Head of Linguistics